What types of organizations does the Alden Trust support?

 Does it help for representatives of the applicant institution to visit the trust?

 Visits to the Trust are not required.
 Such visits, however, are frequently useful to applicants in refining their proposals and to the Trustees in gaining a clearer understanding of the institution seeking support.
-This is especially the case with institutions or institutional leaders who are previously unknown to the Trust.
+This is especially the case with institutions or institutional leaders who are previously unknown to the Trustees.

 Does the Alden Trust accept any of the common proposal forms?

-Does the Alden Trust accept proposals by e-mail?
+Does the Alden Trust accept electronic proposals?